Database Test 2 (DBT-2) Documentation

 For ease of use, we recommend renaming the DBT-2 AppImage binary to dbt2, if it hasn't already been done.
 Examples in the documentation will assume it has been renamed to dbt2.

-If FUSE is not available, the AppImage is self-extracting and provides a script AppRun that can be executed as if running the AppImage itself, when the APPDIR environment variable is set to the absolute path of the extracted squashfs-root directory.:
+If FUSE is not available, the AppImage is self-extracting and provides a script AppRun that can be executed as if running the AppImage itself:

 dbt2-*.AppImage --extract-appimage